 Occupational therapists work in a range of settings including: hospitals, rehabilitation centers, outpatient centers, mental health centers, schools, pediatric clinics, community centers, workplaces, skilled nursing facilities, nursing homes, home health and in private practice.
 They provide services in all areas of occupation in which people engage in their everyday activities.

 The academic program is offered in Spanish.
-It is a full-time, two years and a half in length.
-Two years are required to complete the didactic courses.
-Twenty-four weeks of internship (fieldwork) are required for certification to practice, and are completed in three 8-week, full-time periods following the didactic courses of the academic program.
-Upon completion of all graduation requirements, the student receives a Master in Science in Occupational Therapy.
+It is a full-time, two years and a half in length (27 contact months).
+Two years are required to complete the didactic courses and six months to complete clinical fieldwork, 24 weeks of fieldwork, three 8-week full-time periods, are required for certification to practice.
+The fieldwork must be completed within 24 months following completion of the didactic portion of the program.
+Upon completion of all graduation requirements, the student receives a Master of Science in Occupational Therapy.

-- A specific grade point average of 2.5 in the following pre-requisite courses:
+- Have a Specific Grade Point Average of 3.00 in the following pre-requisite courses:

 |Second Year English (Literature or reading comprehension content)||6 credits|